WorldHistoricalGazetteer/place/docs-source/content/600-Technical-Administration.md

 kubectl delete pod $MANAGEMENT_POD -n management
 ```

-* If the filesystem has not yet been configured:
+* If the filesystem has not yet been configured, run `create-sync-storage.sh` as follows.
+It is preconfigured to sync
+  legacy files from DigitalOcean VMs, but this can be disabled by first editing the script.

 ```bash
 # Wait for the Pod to be ready